 One way to estimate what credit limit you might get on an American Express card is to read customer reviews of the card.
 People will often post what limit they received, sometimes with their credit score and income.
 But you should take any of these numbers with a grain of salt.
 Just because someone with a similar credit score or income got a certain limit, it doesn’t mean you will, too.

-It's generally harder to get an American Express card than it is to get a credit card from many other major issuers simply because all of Amex's credit card offers require good or excellent credit for approval.
+Yes, it's hard to get an American Express card because they all require good or excellent credit for approval.
 But American Express isn't the only credit card company to target people in the highest tiers of the credit score scale.
-Barclaycard and Chase do too, for example.
+Barclays and Wells Fargo do too, for example.
 And if you're fortunate enough to have good credit or better, an American Express credit card will be no harder to get than any other credit card.… read full answer

 You should note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for an American Express credit card, too.
 Some other key criteria include your income, existing debt load, number of open accounts, recent credit inquiries, employment status, and housing status.